-Get the latest information on COVID-19 and screen your symptoms.
-Get information.
+Get the latest information on COVID-19, vaccines and testing services.

 Patients admitted to Morton Plant Rehabilitation Center should be 18 years of age and older with medical necessity for inpatient rehabilitation such as the need for physical, occupation and/or speech therapies, IV antibiotics including blood transfusions, nutritional needs including percutaneous endoscopic gastrostomy tube, respiratory therapy such as oxygen or a tracheostomy, or complex wound management.

 Patients will require supervision of a physician to manage medical conditions.